the-real-i9/Backend-Topics-Study/Learn/Databases/Database-Indexes.md

   -- more columns
 );
 ```
-The `method` specifies the data structure to restructure the column's entire data into for fast retrieval. *Think of changing an array into a binary search tree.* PostgreSQL uses `btree` by default.
+The `method` specifies the data structure to restructure the column's entire data into, for fast retrieval. *Think of changing an array into a binary search tree.* PostgreSQL uses `btree` by default.

 # Example